umd-lib/umdds-sidebar-menu/README.md

 This module provides a customized sidebar menu.

-This module contains markup only (no js or css), those should be provided by the Single Directory Component.
+This module contains markup only (no js or css), those should be provided by the theme or relevant Single Directory Component.

 ## Configuration